 Okay, so back to the baked salmon.
 Even though my whole family loves it, my husband can not stand a very fishy taste in his fish.
 He prefers a milder salmon flavor.
 Through years of testing this, that and the other baking salmon, I found a couple of tricks that make it just right every single time I make it.
 That’s this baked salmon recipe.
 That’s why I call it perfect.
 It reduces any heavy fishy taste, yet makes the salmon flavor even better, in my opinion.

 Here’s my recipe for my baked salmon.
+It turns out perfect every time!
 I can’t wait to hear how you like it.

 - fresh parsley, chopped